 The SYSADM can change or remove any user password.
 No other users can change someone else's user password.
 To change a user password, the SYSADM does not have to know the current password.

-To change a user password, a SYSADM would choose one of the following: dmSQL> ALTER PASSWORD OF Judy TO newpass;

-dmSQL> ALTER PASSWORD OF Judy TO newpass, dmSQL> ALTER PASSWORD OF Judy TO NULL; dmSQL> ALTER PASSWORD OF Judy TO "";
+To change a user password, a SYSADM would choose one of the following: dmSQL> ALTER PASSWORD OF Judy TO newpass; dmSQL> ALTER PASSWORD OF Judy TO NULL; dmSQL> ALTER PASSWORD OF Judy TO "";

 8.8 Managing Groups